mwbowers/mwbowers.github.io/reference/datagate/datagate-client/multi-char-delimiter.md

 ### bool op_Equality([MultiCharDelimiter ldlim](/reference/datagate/datagate-client/multi-char-delimiter.html), [Delimiter rdlim](/reference/datagate/datagate-client/delimiter.html))

 Determines whether a  instance and a  instance are equal.

+#### Remarks
+This operator performs a series of checks to determine equality:- If both instances are null, they are considered equal.- If one instance is null and the other is not, they are considered not equal.- If both instances are not null, it compares the string representation of the  instance with the value of the  instance.

 ```cs
 bool op_Equality(MultiCharDelimiter ldlim, Delimiter rdlim)